 “I recognized the value immediately…it allows us to bring a business owner out of a really bad situation, and when everybody wins, that’s the best model.”

-Business debt elimination can’t be understood solely from the perspective of the benefits to the insolvent owner, although there are many.
-Or even from the perspective of the benefit to creditors or direct business investors.
+Business debt elimination can’t be understood solely from the perspective of the benefits to the insolvent owner, however, 0r even from those to creditors or direct business investors.

 Streamlining Private Equity Transactions

 Regardless of your group’s private equity strategy, subordinate creditors create obstacles to closing, they pose risk, and they drain time and money, negatively impacting ROI.
-Moreover, when a distressed situation involves a complex subordinate debt schedule, the prospect of nearly futile short sale attempts can be prohibitive, or alternately set a prohibitively high bar on your private valuation, negatively impacting ‘viable’ deal flow.
+Moreover, when a distressed situation involves a complex subordinate debt schedule, the prospect of nearly futile short sale attempts can be prohibitive, or alternately, set too high a bar on your private valuation, negatively impacting “viable” deal flow.

 The strategic Article 9 liquidation/reorganization can extract core business value from a distressed situation efficiently and with certainty.
 This will change the way you assess potential deals, allowing you to focus on value, regardless of the debt schedule.
-Alternately, the result of this transaction offers a stream of pristine add-ons which can be acquired at liquidated asset valuation.
+At the same time, the result of this transaction offers a stream of pristine add-ons which can be acquired at liquidated asset valuation.

 Incentives for All Parties in the Private Equity Transaction